fernanda-rabacal/fernanda-rabacal/README.md

 ### Hello 👋, I am Fernanda!
 I am a Front-end Developer

 Coffee lover and a seeker of new experiences.
 I am a proactive, self-taught, and communicative individual who is always striving to become the best version of myself as a developer.
-I am passionate about studying various programming skills, and currently, my strong skills lie in HTML, CSS, JavaScript, TypeScript, React.js, and React Native.
+I am passionate about studying various programming skills, and currently, my strong skills lie in TypeScript, React.js, Next.js and React Native.
 Additionally, I am eager to delve into Node.js and MySQL to expand my knowledge further.
-I also possess basic experience in Laravel and PHP."
+I also possess basic experience in Laravel and PHP.
+Currently i am a Front End Teacher, teaching HTML, CSS, Javascript, React.js, and also making REST APIs with Express to use in class, but i'm also looking for a full-stack job.

 ###